Two-Edged Sword

 Set on fire by hell.
 "It is the same with our tongue.
 It is a small part of the body, but it can boast about doing great things.
 A big forest fire can be started with only a little flame.
 The tongue is like a fire.
 It is a world of evil among the parts of our body.
 It spreads its evil through our whole body and starts a fire that influences all of life.
 It gets this fire from hell" (James 3:5-6).

 We need a muzzle!
-“I told myself, 'I'll be careful not to sin by what I say, and I'll muzzle my mouth when certain people are near” (Psalm 39:1).
-You may boast about having great physical strength, but how about the greater strength of self-control?
+“I told myself, 'I'll be careful not to sin by what I say, and I'll muzzle my mouth when certain people are near' (Psalm 39:1).
+You may boast about having great physical strength, but how about the greater strength of self-control and holding your tongue when you're provoked, bullied or ridiculed?

 Crushes the spirit.
-“A soothing tongue [speaking words that build up and encourage] is a tree of life, but a perversive tongue [speaking words that overwhelm and depress] crushes the spirit" (Proverbs 15:4).
+“A soothing tongue [speaking words that build up and encourage] is a tree of life, but a perversive tongue [speaking words that discourage and depress] crushes the spirit" (Proverbs 15:4).
 All of us have been on the receiving end of cruel words and know how it effects us, sometimes for years.
-As a Wise Warrior, you must show your full strength by how you refuse to say anything that is less than reflects a man of God.
+As a Wise Warrior, you must show your full strength by how you refuse to say anything that is less than words that reflect a man of God.

 God tells us to CHOOSE our words wisely.

 Guard your mouth.
 How many times have you gotten into trouble for what you have said?
 “Honest people speak sensibly, but deceitful liars will be silenced" (Proverbs 10:31).
-“The words of the reckless pierce like swords, but the tongue of the wise brings healing” (Proverbs 12:18).“Whoever controls his tongue keeps himself out of trouble” (Proverbs 21:23).
+“The words of the reckless pierce like swords, but the tongue of the wise brings healing” (Proverbs 12:18).
+“Whoever controls his tongue keeps himself out of trouble (Proverbs 21:23).
+This is absolutely true.

 Sweetness of speech.
 If you have hurt someone with what you have said, God is faithful to offer a cure.
 “Gracious, kind and pleasant words are a honeycomb, sweet to the soul and healing to the bones and health to the body” (Proverbs 16:24).
-Besides, “Sweetness of speech increases persuasiveness” (Proverbs 16:21).
+Besides the benefit of healing, “Sweetness of speech increases persuasiveness” (Proverbs 16:21).

 Grow up.
 One of the biggest lies we learned as children is, “Sticks and stones may break my bones, but words will never hurt me.”
 As I said before, we all have experienced unkind, foolish words that were vomited out at us as children.
 So it's time to grow up.
 “When I was a child, I used to speak as a child, think as a child, reason as a child; when I became a man, I did away with childish things” (1 Corinthians 13:11).